-1.4.2 Lapped up each wall or pier and fastened with furring strips or equivalent; OR, a) For poured concrete, masonry, & insulated concrete forms, finish with damp-proofing coating.
+1.4.2a Lapped up each wall or pier and fastened with furring strips or equivalent; OR, a) For poured concrete, masonry, & insulated concrete forms, finish with damp-proofing coating.7 b) For wood framed walls, finish with polyethylene and adhesive or other equivalent waterproofing.

-1.4.3 Secured in the ground at the perimeter using stakes.
+1.4.2b3 Secured in the ground at the perimeter using stakes.